misik-eng/misik-eng/README.md

 # Welcome to My GitHub Profile! 👋

-Hello there! 🌟
+Hello! 🌟
-I’m an Electrical and Electronics Engineer
-with a strong passion for coding and technology.
+I’m an Electrical and Electronics Engineer with a love for coding.
-While my academic background is in engineering,
-I’ve discovered my love for Datascience and
+Though my background is in engineering, I’ve discovered a passion for Data Science.
-aim to build a career in this exciting field.
+I’m excited to build a career in this dynamic and ever-evolving field.

 ---